Lola10209/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-My README for c pointers,arrays and strings
+My README for c pointers,arrays and strings.